plone/plone.recipe.zope2install/README.txt

 `svn`
     The URL for an subversion checkout to use for the Zope 2 installation.

+`location`
+    The path to a local, existing Zope 2 installation.

 `fake-zope-eggs`
     If set to true, add fake egg links to Zope 3 libraries, so that setuptools can see and use them for dependencies lookup.